UBC-MDS/Breast-Cancer-Prediction/README.md

 - Include a visualization of the decision tree
 - Visualise the test data predictions

+### Usage:

+1. Clone this repo, and using the command line, navigate to the root of this project.

+2. Run the following commands:

+python scripts/read_clean.py data/breast_cancer.csv data/breast_cancer_new.csv
+python scripts/eda.py data/breast_cancer_new.csv img/eda.png
+python scripts/analysis.py data/breast_cancer_new.csv img/tree.png

 ### Result Summary and Visualization

-- Visualize accuracy of predicative model on test data set
+- Visualize accuracy of predicative model on test data set.
-- Raw output of test data predictions

-## Dependencies
+### Dependencies
 Python and Python Packages:
 - numpy
 - pandas